dmbarbour/wikilon/docs/AwelonLang.md

             | only E2 contains X            => [E1] a T(X,E2)
             | otherwise                     => c T(X,[E1]) a T(X,E2)

-In this case, we systematically extract `A` then `B` then `C` and however many arguments we provided.
-The cost is proportional to the arity and the size of our expression.
-This extract argument pattern has other cases, such as automatic refactoring, translation from lambda calculus, or even lambda based editable views.
+After staged evaluation, we systematically extract the arguments we provided for staging.
+This is essentially a whole-program rewrite, and it has a cost proportional to the size, depth, and arity of our expression.
+Conveniently, this simple algorithm is also useful for converting lambda calculus terms, supporting lambda based editable views, and automatic refactoring.

-Staged evaluation might be enhanced further.
-For example, sensitivity to type might support independent propagation of elements in a pair `B = [B2] [B1]`.
-But partial evaluation with futures followed by extract argument should be effective for many use cases, especially in context of programs designed to leverage staged evaluation.
+Staged evaluation could be enhanced further by recognizing simple type annotations, such as tuples.
+For example, if we know argument `[B]` is a pair `[[B2] [B1]]`, we could proceed to propagate those components independently.
+However, even without such enhancements, staged evaluation based on simple futures should be effective for many use cases.
+Especially assuming programs designed to leverage this evaluation mode.

 ## Compilation

 Compilation of functions, especially those containing loops (fixpoints, folds, etc.), can offer significant performance benefits.
 This might be requested explicitly via `[function](jit)`.
 Compilation is subject to a lot of low level interactions with acceleration, quotas, GC, parallelism, and so on.
 I won't detail it here.
 But I don't have any particular reason to believe compiling Awelon will be difficult.

-*Aside:* Extraction of Awelon functions for use without a runtime is also a form of compilation.
-For performance with Awelon project's application model, the focus should be JIT.
+Compilation of a function for use in external systems is also viable.
+I generally call this 'extraction'.
+However, for Awelon's application model, the focus should be JIT.

 ## Parallel Evaluation

 Programmers may advise parallel evaluation of a block via `[computation](par)`.
 Essentially, this tells a runtime that we'll probably need the result of that computation, so go ahead and begin evaluation.
-We can abort the computation by dropping it.
+We can proceed to move the block with linear data plumbing.
+However, copying a parallel computation must wait for complete evaluation, and dropping it should efficiently abort the computation.

-If parallelism is sufficiently lightweight, a runtime is also free to parallelize the basic evaluation strategy, e.g. partitioning large programs into smaller chunks or parallelizing computation of final values.
+However, parallel evaluation of opaque values has severe limitations on expressiveness.
+For example, `(par)` cannot effectively represent communicating processes or pipeline parallelism.

-However, that form of parallelism has severe limits on expressiveness.
+To cover these weaknesses, I propose acceleration of [Kahn process networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks).
+Kahn process network descriptions have a deterministic evaluation, but can be evaluated using processes and channels in a distributed system.
+A sufficiently large process network might be efficiently evaluated in a distributed cloud for high performance computing.
+With KPNs as first-class values, we can model parallel interactions between dynamic networks.

-For more powerful and scalable parallelism, we'll want to accelerate [process networks](https://en.wikipedia.org/wiki/Kahn_process_networks) to support cloud computing, and [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra) to support SSE/GPGPU computing.
-Intriguingly, we can usefully update and observe a process network that is still undergoing evaluation without waiting for evaluation to complete.
+Additionally, acceleration of [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra) can support fine-grained parallelism that can feasibly leverage SIMD, SSE, or GPGPU.
+This would be extremely valuable for programming physics simulations, machine learning, signal processing, and so on.

-*Aside:* Copying a parallel value should wait for completion.
-Dropping a parallel value should abort the computation.
-But basic linear data plumbing with parallel values is acceptable.
+*Aside:* Accelerated KPNs offer an [interesting alternative](KPN_Effects.md) to monadic effects, especially in context of concurrent or multi-agent programs.

 ## Structural Scoping